department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/engineering/cms-hardening-knowledge-share.md

-## Knowledge sharing session between Ryan Kock and Napoleon Kernessant
+## Knowledge sharing session between Ryan Koch and Napoleon Kernessant

 **January 6, 2022**
 Recording of and notes from a knowledge share regarding recent work to top tasks/non-clinical services.